 7. Provide positive feedback or offer praise whenever they complete a task or show good behavior.

 8. When you set up a schedule, ensure your child knows what to do each part of the day.
-For example, your child should know what to do each morning, such as brushing teeth, taking a bath, getting dressed, combing hair, having a healthy meal, etc.
+For example, they should brush their teeth, take a bath, get dressed, comb their hair, eat breakfast, etc., each morning.

 9. Make sure the evening routine includes making the bed, packing bags, sorting out clothes, and arranging school uniforms to save time in the morning.

 10. Be flexible with the routines during the weekends or school holidays.
-You could let them sleep in a bit later, spend a little more time with friends, etc.
+You could let them sleep in a bit later, spend a little more time with friends, have an extra snack, etc.